 The Western Toad can be found in the Pacific Northwest, where we have a large population.
 Adults can reach up to 14 cm in body length, excluding the hind legs.
 Males are usually a bit smaller than females and their skin is smoother.

 Adult toads have thick, stocky bodies and short legs.
-Their knobby skin looks dry and lumpy and can range in color from pale green to red.
-They have pale-colored bellies mottled with black and a pale green-colored stripe down their backs.
+Their knobby skin looks dry and lumpy and can range in colour from pale green to red.
+They have pale-coloured bellies mottled with black and a pale green-coloured stripe down their backs.

 These toads spend much of their time underground in old mammal nests, under logs, and in rock crevices along streams.